tenzir/tenzir/web/docs/about/why-vast.md

 :::note Recommendation
 Most of the security telemetry arrives as structured log/event data, as opposed to unstructured textual data.
-If your primary use case involves working with text, VAST might not be a good fit.
-That said, needle-in-haystack search and other information retrieval techniques are still relevant for security analytics, for which VAST has basic support.
+If your primary use case involves working with text, Tenzir might not be a good fit.
+That said, needle-in-haystack search and other information retrieval techniques are still relevant for security analytics, for which Tenzir has basic support.
 :::

-## VAST vs. Timeseries DBs
+## Tenzir vs. Timeseries DBs

 Timeseries databases share a lot in common with [OLAP engines](#vast-vs-data-warehouses), but put center data organization around